graduateclimateconference/graduateclimateconference.github.io/DEIJ.md

 We will have two keynote speakers at the GCC: a speaker to discuss diversity, equity, inclusion, and justice (DEIJ), and an early career scientist with a unique perspective on career paths in research, academia, science communication, and beyond.

-Read about the speakers on the [Schedule & Abstracts](https://graduateclimateconference.github.io/schedule/) page.
+Read about the speakers on the Schedule & Abstracts page (coming soon!).